Pigeon Point Lighthouse: History

 Pigeon Point Lighthouse is one of the most picturesque lighthouses on the Pacific coast.
 The tower stands on a rocky promontory and has long been a landmark for ships approaching San Francisco Bay from the south.
-This headland, and the lighthouse, took its name from the ship Carrier Pigeon that wrecked here in 1853.
+This headland, and the lighthouse, took its name from the ship Carrier Pigeon that wrecked there in 1853.

 The lantern room of the tower is no longer equipped with the original first-order, 1000-watt Fresnel lens.
 No longer illuminated for demonstration purposes, the lens has 24 flash panels, is composed of 1008 hand-polished lenses and prisms and is capable of producing over 500,000 candlepower illumination.
 It was manufactured by the Henry-LePaute company in Paris, France, and was first lit at Pigeon Point at sunset on November 15, 1872.

 Originally the tower was equipped with a lamp that burned refined lard oil (pig fat).
 In 1888, that lamp was replaced with a mineral oil (kerosene) lamp.
 To produce Pigeon Point's assigned characteristic of one white flash of light every ten seconds, the one ton lens rotated one time every four minutes.
 When observed from a distance, this resulted in the appearance of one white flash of light every ten seconds.
 The lens rotation was originally powered by a clockworks and 45 lb weight.
 In 1926 the lighthouse was provided with electricity.
 Modern innovations were incorporated and the kerosene IOV lamp was replaced by a 1000 watt bulb, the clockworks by an electric motor and an electrically operated fog signal was eventually installed.

 The lighthouse has been designated California Historical Landmark number 930.
 In 1972, the United States Coast Guard mounted a 24 in aerobeacon on the front of the tower (now replaced by a smaller beacon) and officially retired the Fresnel lens from regular duty.
 The First order Fresnel lens is no longer lit to celebrate special occasions, such as the annual lighting of the lens, which usually occurred in mid-November (closest Saturday to November 15) the date of the original first lighting in 1872.
 The lens was removed from the top of the tower in November 2011, to now be displayed in the fog signal building, adjacent to the base of the lighthouse.
 The light outside the lens room, mounted on a small verandah at the top of the 100 ft tower, rotating with six beams, is still an active aid to navigation.

 The first order fresnel lens of the Pigeon Point Lighthouse originally came from the Cape Hatteras Lighthouse, which has the same lens characteristic.
 Following the deactivation of the original tower in 1870, the lens, which had only been installed in 1863 was removed and put into storage.
 Shortly thereafter in 1871 it was shipped to the west coast to be installed in the new lighthouse.